pvcraven/2019_spring_web_dev/source/final/dille/index.rst

 Asynchronous and Event Driven which makes the APIs of Node.js all asynchronous and non-blocking.
 This makes it so a Node.js server will never have to wait for an API to return data.
 Since Node.js has the event mechanism that helps the server respond in a non-blocking way it makes Node.js very scalable.
+[WhyUseNodeJS]_

 Along with these features of Node.js, it is also single threaded, has no buffering, and is open source.
 All of these are great features that give Node.js